SamuelTallet/SketchUp-PBR-Plugin/docs/help.md

 ### How to add a light to model?

-1. If it's not already exists, create a new layer and name it **exactly** `PBR Lights`.
-2. Add any object.
-It will be your light.
-Group it then assign it to layer `PBR Lights`.<br/>
-To ease this process, I recommand [Shapes](https://extensions.sketchup.com/content/shapes).
-It creates already grouped shapes.
+1. Click on "Add an Artificial Light" in PBR Toolbar or PBR Menu.
+2. Sphere created is your light.
+Move it.
+Paint it with a color.
 3. Reopen PBR Viewport and voilà!

-You can paint your light/object with a color.
 You can add many lights to model.

 ### How to uninstall PBR plugin?